15 of the Best Native Wildflowers for the US and Canada

 Gray goldenrod (Solidago nemoralis).

-Also called “prairie goldenrod,” “old field goldenrod,” or “field goldenrod,” this perennial grows to be six to 24 inches tall with a six- to 24-inch spread.
-It’s one of the smaller goldenrods.
+Also called prairie goldenrod, old field goldenrod, or field goldenrod, it grows six to 24 inches tall with a six- to 24-inch spread.
+It’s one of the smaller varieties of goldenrod.

 Gray goldenrod can grow in full sun or part shade, tolerates dry or medium-dry conditions, and thrives in poor soil.
 It’s ideal for planting in sandy, rocky locations.

-This species spreads by rhizomes and self-seeding, so it is best used in naturalized plantings, such as in cottage gardens.
+This species spreads by rhizomes and self-seeding, so it is best used in naturalized plantings, like cottage gardens.

 Butterflyweed, black-eyed Susan, common yarrow, Jerusalem artichoke, nodding onion, and wild bergamot make excellent companions for gray goldenrod.